akeeba/fof/README.md

 You will also need the following path structure on your system:
 * `fof` This repository, a.k.a.
 MAIN directory
 * `buildfiles` [Akeeba Build Tools](https://github.com/akeeba/buildfiles).
 The name of the directory is important.
 This is where the master Phing script, also used by FOF to build packages, is located in.
-* `translations` [Akeeba Translations](https://github.com/akeeba/translations).
-The name of the directory is important.
-This is where we store all of the language files.

 ### Useful Phing tasks

 All of the following commands are to be run from the MAIN/build directory.
-Lines starting with $ indicate a Mac OS X / Linux / other *NIX system commands.
-Lines starting with > indicate Windows commands.
-The starting character ($ or >) MUST NOT be typed!
+Best used with a bash or zsh shell, you should also be able to use PowerShell on Windows.

 You are advised to NOT distribute the library installation packages you have built yourselves with your components.
 It is best to only use the official library packages released by Akeeba Ltd.

-1. Relinking internal files

-   This is only required when the buildfiles change.

-		$ phing link
-		> phing link

 1. Creating a dev release installation package

    This creates the installable ZIP packages of the component inside the MAIN/release directory.

-		$ phing git
+It also takes care of initializing the repository so you can symlink it to an existing Joomla! installation

-		> phing git
+		phing git

-1. Build the documentation in PDF format

-   This creates the documentation in PDF format

-		$ phing doc-pdf
-		> phing doc-pdf

-1. Build the documentation in ePub format

-   This creates the documentation in ePub format for use with e-readers (also Kindle, iPad, Android tablets, ...)

-		$ phing doc-epub
-		> phing doc-epub

-   Unlike the other formats, this doesn't generate a single file.
-Instead, it creates a META-INF and a OEBPS folder in the `release` directory.

-1. Build the documentation in HTML format

-   This creates the documentation as a single-page PDF file

-		$ phing doc-html
-		> phing doc-html

-Please note that all generated files (ZIP library packages, PDF files, HTML files) are written to the `release` directory inside the repository's root.
+    Please note that the generated ZIP file is written to the `release` directory inside the repository's root.

-## Third Party Links

-### Caveat

-This section lists FOF (ie, F0F) related links by third parties.

-These links are listed as a courtesy only.
-Akeeba Limited is not responsible for the content on these sites, nor guarantees the accuracy of any information contain therein.

-### Contribute your links

-Submit a PR (see instructions above) and edit this README.md (scroll down to this very section).
+1. Symlink to a Joomla! installation

+   This symlinks to fof folder to your site's libraries/fof40 folder, allowing you to test your changes on a Joomla! installation.

+		phing relink -Dsite=/path/to/site

+    Where /path/to/site is the full path to your site's root folder.
+It must be in the same drive (Windows), volume (macOS) or mount point (Linux, BSD, etc).